Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/hangup-call/swift.md

 }
 ```

-Updates for `callMember` statuses are received in `statusChanged` as part of the `NXMCallDelegate` as you have seen before.
+Updates for `callMember` statuses are received in `call(_:didUpdate:with:)` as part of the `NXMCallDelegate` as you have seen before.

-The existing implementation for `call(_:didUpdate:with:)` is already handling call hangup.
+The existing implementation is already handling call hangup.